petrussola/ua-job-portal/src/pages/tips/market-knowledge.md

 image: https://images.unsplash.com/photo-1527192491265-7e15c55b1ed2?q=80&w=2670&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D
 ---

+Why tech companies hire people with specific market knowledge and why this is important to you.
+Continue reading.

 Big tech companies hire for a number of positions people with specific market knowledge: in sales, marketing, customer support and other business roles.
 There are several reasons for that:
 ## 1. Faster Time to Market: